plainblack/ving/ving/docs/subsystems/ui.md

 ```

 ### SystemWideAlert
 Place this in your layouts where you would like the system wide alert to be displayed when an admin has configured one.
-It is triggered by the `useSystemWideAlertStore()` composable.
+It is triggered by the `useSystemWideAlert()` composable.
 ```html
 <SystemWideAlert/>
 ```